Social Media Marketing 101: Part 2

 Content is short-lived and quickly forgotten, so don't be afraid to try out different techniques to see what works best for your brand.
 Keep what works and drop the rest!

-4. Engage with potential customers, and others in your industry or area
+4. Engage with potential customers and others in your industry

 Take the time to engage with your audience to strengthen your relationship and show that your brand cares.
 This also goes for other business pages and accounts.
 By tagging, sharing, like-ing, and commenting on other pages, you are supporting your industry as a whole and lifting each other up.
 You may even open yourself up to valuable partnership opportunities!